AnnMarieW/dash-quickstart/quickstart-cheatsheets/README.md

 ## __Datasets: Plotly datasets and generic Pandas dataframes__

 It's often helpful to test an app with sample data.
-Here are examples of  built-in sample data from Plotly and some random data you can generate from Numpy.
+Here are examples of  built-in sample data from Plotly and some random data you can generate with Numpy.

 - Sample data from my favorite Pandas tutorial: [10 minutes to Pandas](https://pandas.pydata.org/docs/user_guide/10min.html).